Google Sheet Portfolio Tracker: Build Yours in 6 Steps

 Fear not, below are the steps to do it yourself for your free dividend tracker or you can save the time and get the Dividend Snapshot Tracker all setup and ready to go.
 You can have your personal dividend calculator and make it the best portfolio tracker!

-Before we dive through the steps to build your portfolio tracker, we need to discuss the status of quotes retrieved online.
+Before we dive through the steps to build your portfolio tracker, we need to discuss some necessary spreadsheet skills and the status of quotes retrieved online.

 The Yahoo Finance API (Application Program Interface) was used to allow fetching of the stock quote, but it has been deprecated for use outside of their website.
 Google Sheet, with the GoogleFinance API, is now the only spreadsheet capable of fetching quotes.
 Excel is manual or requires add-ins.